isaacmao/syncnet/README.md

-SyncNet
+Chaos
 =======

-SyncNet is a decentralized browser built on top of BitTorrent Sync and (soon) Colored Coins.

-You can find more detail on my [website](http://jack.minardi.org/software/syncnet-a-decentralized-web-browser/).

-SyncNet is experimental, no security auditing has been done.
-Only use it if you know what you are doing.
+Chaos was named after a Chinese slang on Internet ("How dare you to name yourself Chao/Zhao?").
+The idea was coming from SyncNet, which is a decentralized browser built on top of BitTorrent Sync.
+However, SyncNet didn't continue furtherer extent, only left some inspirations.
+Chaos continued as a p2p community-based information dashboard, which then able to recommend good content in a relative decentralized, free and organic way.

 Requirements
 ------------